veliovgroup/request-extra/README.md

 # Run tests:
 PORT=3003 npm test
 # PORT env.var is required!
 And can be changed to any open port!
+# Note: The Internet connection is required to perform tests
 ```

 ## Support our open source contribution: